Saanich Fire Department

 Message from the Fire Chief

-With pride and dedication, we are committed to providing the highest quality service to our community through the preservation of life, protection of property and the environment.
+With pride and dedication, the Saanich Fire Department provides the highest quality service for our community by protecting and preserving life, property and the environment.

-We want Saanich to be a safe community for all citizens.
+We work to make Saanich a safe community for all citizens.

 --Fire Chief Michael Burgess

-Saanich's Emergency Program is also administered by the Fire Department which provides citizens of Saanich with a response to emergencies, major emergencies and disasters.
-Saanich's emergency plan is updated regularly and key municipal staff and departments are trained and ready to respond should a major emergency or disaster unfold.
+Saanich's Emergency Program is administered by Saanich Fire and provides citizens with a response strategy for emergencies, major emergencies and disasters.
+Saanich's emergency plan is updated regularly and staff trained and ready to respond should a major emergency or disaster unfold.

 Mission, Vision and Values